Caldicot Active Travel Links and Multi-User Route

 Why focus on north and east Caldicot?

 This scheme looks to improve sustainable access to services, shops, and sites of education and employment around Caldicot.
 Trip generation related to the planned residential development to the east and north of Caldicot, as well as the need to mitigate congestion related to local employment sites and the newly toll-free Severn bridges gives extra impetus to the scheme, as this is an opportunity to make active travel the preferred mode for local trips for old and new residents alike.
+It also has added value of providing an attractive route for recreational activities and providing improved access to local community green spaces, such as Caldicot Castle and Country Park and the Cornfield Project, as well as to the Wales Coast Path and the wider Gwent Levels Landscape of Outstanding Historic Interest.

 The phased Caldicot Links scheme focuses on the east of Caldicot, including linking to housing developments off Church Road and Crick Road, to ensure that current and future residents have accessible, healthy and sustainable transport options, to minimise and manage the road traffic impact of a growing population and to direct residents and visitors into the town centre as a local destination.